Kumudwati/Heart-Failure-Clinical-Records-/README.md

 Data/Operation Abstraction Design:

+   This data has been sourced from - https://archive.ics.uci.edu/dataset/519/heart+failure+clinical+records

 The dataset used in this application is sourced from the UCI Machine Learning Repository.
 It consists of clinical records collected from patients during their follow-up period, encompassing essential parameters such as age, blood-related metrics, medical conditions, and survival outcomes.
 The data preparation involves loading the dataset into a pandas DataFrame, selecting relevant columns, and handling missing values.
 This ensures that the dataset is ready for exploration and analysis within the application.